solgenomics/sgn/docs/04_data_analysis_tools.md

    (E) -- provide the number of partitions, if left blank it will partition the data set into optimal numbers for the dataset.

    (F) -- You can download the outputs following the download links.

+(2) From the trial detail page:

+   (A) -- Go to the 'Analysis Tools' section

+   (B) -- Follow steps D to F in (1)

+(3) In the solGS pipeline:

+   (A) -- Once you you are in a model output put page, you will see a section where you can do clustering in the same way as above.